Form an LLC Today. Simple & Quick!

 This will depend on whether you yourself or your friend, a family member will be a Registered Agent or whether you use a company service to act as your Registered Agent.

 In the first case — it won’t cost you anything.
 But if you don’t want to use your own or friend’s address & you’ll decide to use Registered Agent’s service — it might cost you somewhere around ~$100 to $300 a year depending on the LLC formation service provider.

-Best state to form an LLC for a non-US resident?
+Best State to Start an LLC For a non-US Resident?

 If you’re a non-US resident — you should probably select a state which is the most attractive tax-wise.

 Another variable you could look at is the state’s popularity among foreign residents.
 Currently, the most popular ones tend to be Delaware, Nevada, and Wyoming.